aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_container_v3.md

 # Configure container on Cloudvision (v3)

-__cv_container_v3__ manage containers on CloudVision:
+__cv_container_v3__ manages containers on CloudVision.
+It supports:

-- Support creation/deletion of containers
+- Creation and deletion of containers
-- Support devices binding to containers
-- Support configlets binding to containers
+- Configlets binding to containers

 ## Inputs

-Full documentation available in [module section](../../modules/cv_container_v3.rst.md) and a lab is available in the following [repository](https://github.com/arista-netdevops-community/ansible-cvp-avd-toi)
+Full documentation available in [module section](../../modules/cv_container_v3.rst.md) and a lab is available in the following [repository](https://github.com/arista-netdevops-community/ansible-cvp-avd-toi).

 ### Input variables

-- Container Name
+- Container name
-- Parent container where to create container
+- Parent container name
-- Optional list of configlets to attach to container:
+- Optional list of configlets to attach to container
-  - Configlets must be created previously
+  - The configlets must exist on the CVP server

 ```yaml
 ---